oscy7/web-sprint-challenge-javascript-fundamentals/README.md

 3)Explicit Binding- We explicitly tell javascript what 'this' is being referred to.
 We use these methods to for explicit binding:
 .call() . apply() .bind().

-Call will invoke the function immediately and arguments are passed one by one.
+.call() will invoke the function immediately and arguments are passed one by one.
 We can also use Call() to invoke a method which allows us to "borrow" a method from one object and then use it on another object.

-Apply is similar in that both immediately invoke a function in scope of first argument; however, call() is limited if you dont know the number of arguments.
+.apply() is similar in that both immediately invoke a function in scope of first argument; however, call() is limited if you dont know the number of arguments.
 Apply() takes an array of arguments.

 .bind() also lets you pass arguments one by one but will not invoke the function immediately.
 This returns a new function that can be invoked later.